Leadformance/hstore_translate/README.md

 # hstore_translate

+Development of this library is continuing at <https://github.com/cfabianski/json_translate>.

 Rails I18n library for ActiveRecord model/data translation using PostgreSQL's hstore datatype.
 It provides an interface inspired by [Globalize3](https://github.com/svenfuchs/globalize3) but removes the need to